Cache Mosquito Abatement District (CMAD)

 Adulticides are used when the adult mosquito numbers are so high they present a disease risk as well as a high nuisance value.
 Fogging, or spraying, with Kontrol, a permethrin-based pesticide, generally occurs when the number of adult mosquitoes is high enough that people request fogging or if the presence of diseases such as WNV or WEE is confirmed.
 The Pesticide Discharge Management Plan (PDMP) has more information on the compounds we use to control mosquitoes.

 Mosquito Control for Fish or Ornamental Ponds provides helpful information on controlling mosquitoes in your water features.
-Please note that this links to the Alameda County Mosquito Abatement District in California; CMAD does not provide mosquito fish.
+Please note that this guide is for King County, Washington, so links to permit websites do not apply to Utah.